yuzhenmi/dokojs/README.md

 * Mixin

 #### Helper ####
 Helpers contain one or more methods that are free of side-effects.
 Each layer can have its own helpers, and a helper can be defined as accessible to all layers.
 Being free of side-effects is the only restriction of helpers.
 They are usually used to define common requirements shared between members of the same architectural layer.
-The file naming convention of helpers is to have underscore as prefix (e.g. _colors.js).
+The file naming convention of helpers is to have 2 underscores as prefix (e.g. __colors.js).

 #### Mixin ####
 Mixins serve similar purpose as helpers in that they both define common requirements shared between members of the same architectural layer.
 The important differences are that all methods defined in a mixin are instance methods and a single mixin cannot be defined as accessible to all layers.
 These methods must be mixed into an object before they become accessible.
-The file naming convention of mixins is to have dash as prefix (e.g. -with-modal.js).
+The file naming convention of mixins is to have 1 underscore as prefix (e.g. _with-modal.js).